UniHomes guide to

 Liverpool ONE

-Liverpool One is an outdoor shopping precinct in the centre of the city, with two rows of superb high street brands forming the central channel, leading to the huge John Lewis at the foot of the centre.
+Liverpool ONE is an outdoor shopping precinct in the centre of the city, with two rows of superb high street brands forming the central channel, leading to the huge John Lewis at the foot of the centre.
 The third level has several restaurants and an ODEON cinema on one side, with Chavasse Park being the green space on the other.
-It's fantastic place to meet, eat and shop, being the central shopping hub of the city since 2008.
+It's a fantastic place to meet, eat and shop, being the central shopping hub of the city since 2008.

 • 5